 - Speech-Language Pathologist - Speech-language pathologists are clinical professionals who work with patients to treat communication, speech, and vocal disorders as well as swallowing problems.

 - Veterinarian - If you love to take care of animals, you might want to consider a career as a veterinarian.
-Job duties center around providing medical care and treatment to all kinds of animals, whether pets or livestock.
+Job duties center around providing medical care and treatment to all kinds of animals.
+Depending on your location, you'll be keeping up with everything from canine care to horse health to cattle constitution.

 - Veterinary Assistant - A job as a veterinary assistant is another great choice for a person who loves animals.
 Veterinary assistants clean cages, provide animals with food and water, and help veterinarians during surgical procedures.